-Implementation of the Initial Stewardship Plan and Phase One will lead to significant changes in a large area of the South Bay.
+Implementation of the Initial Stewardship Plan and Phase One will lead to significant changes in a large area of the south Bay.
 The most significant change over the long term will be the conversion of a number of ponds from salt production to tidal and managed wetlands.
-Over time, a number of animals some wildlife, particularly wading shorebirds and a few species of invertebrates (e.g. brine shrimp and brine fly) has come to depend on the higher salinity ponds for foraging and breeding habitat).
-Other-animals-wildlife have come to roost and nest on salt pond levees and islands.
+Over time, a number of animals, particularly wading shorebirds and a few species of invertebrates (e.g. brine shrimp and brine fly) have come to depend on the higher salinity ponds for foraging and breeding habitat).
+Other animals have come to roost and nest on salt pond levees and islands.
 The Initial Stewardship Plan is an interim and Phase One are first steps toward managing this 16,000-acre portion of the salt pond complex for wildlife.
 It seeks to reduce salinity in a number of the ponds, while maintaining a sufficient number of ponds at various salinities to support the species currently utilizing the ponds.
 Because the ISP is and Phase One are intended to maximize habitat function in the former salt ponds, most Bay plant and animal species will benefit from its implementation.
 In addition, water quality benefits should also be realized through a reduction in pond salinity and increases in tidal prism and circulation.
-Even though, some species, particularly those primarily utilizing higher salinity ponds, may experience a decline in the number of individuals as acreage of ponds of such habitat are reduced, Through monitoring and adaptive management will help to , it is anticipated that impacts to such species can be minimized but not fully avoided.
-However, tThere is consensus that most Bay species will greatly benefit through implementation of the Initial Stewardship Plan and Phase One and the eventual implementation of the long term restoration plan.
-For this reason, the project is selfmitigating.
-Though the Initial Stewardship Plan will result in the loss of approximately 3.56 acres of salt pond water surface area, though there will be some short term impacts on receiving waters as highly saline waters from the salt ponds are controlled releasesd into receiving waters, tidal flats and some channels may experience increased scouring as a result of increased tidal prism, and though some species may experience declines in populations as the number of high salinity ponds are reduced, the overall positive beneficial impact to most Bay species through implementation of the ISP and Phase One restoration is expected to far outweigh the negative impacts.
-Furthermore, the project is self-mitigating.
+However, some species, particularly those primarily utilizing higher salinity ponds, may experience a decline in the number of individuals as acreage of ponds of such habitat will be reduced.
+Through monitoring and adaptive management, it is anticipated that impacts to such species can be minimized but not fully avoided.
+However, there is consensus that most Bay species will greatly benefit through implementation of the ISP and Phase One and the eventual implementation of the long term restoration plan.
+For this reason, the project is self-mitigating.
+Though the ISP will result in the lost of approximately 3.56 acres of salt pond water surface area, though there will be some short term impacts on receiving waters as highly saline waters from the salt ponds are controlled released into receiving waters, through tidal flats and some channels may experience increased scouring as a result of increased tidal prism and though some species may experience declines in populations as the number of high salinity ponds are reduced, the overall positive impact to most Bay species through implementation of the ISP are expected to far outweigh these negative impacts.